Eating disorder stories: the one about the curry

 My room was brightly rainbow-colored, adding to my tension.
 Donald Duck and Daisy were on the wall next to me.
 Lego was constantly everywhere.
 Along with the smell of baby powder — but maybe that’s a hospital thing.

 My room had 4 other beds in it.
 The children switched around during my stay but were always aged between two and seven.

-Imagine anorexia true stories like this one; a pubescent teenager in hospital for anorexia, trying to stay calm and “just eat” her darn sandwich whilst the ill children around her are screaming for their mothers.
+Imagine true anorexia horror stories like this one; a pubescent teenager in hospital for anorexia, trying to stay calm and “just eat” her darn sandwich whilst the ill children around her are screaming for their mothers.

 It was hectic and stressful, to say the least.

 One day during my hospital stay, I got so agitated I went full-savage.

 To my horror, the lovely nurse had just brought me a giant chocolate chip muffin.
 It was tightly wrapped in glad wrap.
 One of those average-month-old hospital muffins.

 It sat at the end of my bed, staring at me.

 Waiting for me to eat it.

 In the panic of the chance I might eat it; my eating disorder (let’s call it ED) became really angry.